wincle626/Hikey970_Linux_Installation/README.md

 4. Connect the cable to setup Type-C port.
 Power on the board.

 5. I used the ubuntu_bionic.hikey971.v1.0 version, so just replace the rootfs.sparse.img file with the compiled one above and run update_hikey970.sh in the folder and wait for it finishes.
+(PS: use 64gtoendprm_ptable.img instead of prm_patable.img in the script to avoid the fractional partition.
+In this case, no need to use resize2fs command to extend the rootfs partition any more.)

 6. Once installed, power off the board and change the four keys back to: